-The decision of when, whether, and how to return-to-workplace requires a multi-disciplinary approach and a review of workplace policies and practices.
+The decision of when, whether, and how to return to and reopen workplaces requires a multidisciplinary approach and a review of workplace policies and practices.
 What new policies and practices should you consider?
 What existing policies and practices may need to be revisited?